shobhit-garg/shobhit-garg.github.io/_posts/blog/2016-08-03-typescript-and-typings.markdown

 ## Declaration Files:

-Now the question arises is how to use existing javascript libraries like jquery, bootstrap etc. with typescript because with typescript you need typing to write code and later compile it.That's when we use declaration files .The extension of these file should be .d.ts .To describe the shape of libraries not written in TypeScript, we need to declare the API that the javascript library exposes.
-We call declarations that don’t define an implementation `ambient`.These files are just for typing purposes,code in these files does't get compiled nor it gets loaded into browser.
+Now the question arises is how to use existing javascript libraries like jquery, bootstrap etc. with typescript because with typescript you need typing to write code and later compile it.That's when we use declaration files.
+The extension of these file should be .d.ts .
+To describe the shape of libraries not written in TypeScript, we need to declare the API that the javascript library exposes.
+We call declarations that don’t define an implementation `ambient`.
+These files are just for typing purposes,code in these files does't get compiled nor it gets loaded into browser.

 Some interesting points related to decleration (.d.ts) files:

-1. Have to use `declare module module_name { ... }` not module module_name{ ... }.Because you are not writing a namespace but actually writing a ambient module which is just used for declaration purposes.
+1. Have to use `declare module module_name { ... }` not module module_name{ ... }.
+Because you are not writing a namespace but actually writing a ambient module which is just used for declaration purposes.
 This type of module which starts from declare is called `ambient module`.

-2. Can't initialize anything in this file.As this file doesn't get compiled,you can't not use the initialized data in some other file.In the same way you can't create constructor in class in ambient modules.It is recommended to use interfaces in these module as you can't leverage the class functionality in these modules.
+2. Can't initialize anything in this file.
+As this file doesn't get compiled, you can't not use the initialized data in some other file.
+In the same way you can't create constructor in class in ambient modules.
+It is recommended to use interfaces in these module as you can't leverage the class functionality in these modules.

 3. You can write external modules too in this file but with point 2 restriction.